When.com Web Search

 The second contribution Corbin made to the field was the idea that archetypes are accessible to imagination and first present themselves as images, so the procedure of archetypal psychology must be rhetorical and poetic, without logical reasoning, and the goal in therapy should be to restore the patient's imaginable realities.

-9. Imaginary friend - Wikipedia
+9. The Imaginary (psychoanalysis) - Wikipedia